TGFD-Project/TGFD/README.md

 Refer to `/sampleTGFDs/` for more examples.

+To use a TGFD to run the algorithm, one must point to the path that the TGFD file exists in the config file using ``-p`` indication.
+We refer to [Creating conf](#422-creating-conf) section for more details.

 <h3 id="22-tgfd_errors">2.2.
 TGFD Sample Error Files</h3>

 A sample violation is in the form of: